lettam/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: We are here to help!
     text: >
-      At **SolaBeam**, we provide small businesses in Florida with dynamic, engaging social media content that reflects the heart of their business.
+      At **SolaBeam**, we provide all businesses, big and small, with dynamic, engaging social media contents that reflects the heart of their business.
-      Our mission is to help local companies build a trusted online presence, brighten their brand identity, and connect with their community.
+      Our mission is to help our clients build a trusted online presence, brighten their brand identity, and connect with their community.
     actions:
       - label: Get started